 Gastronomy & Wine

 Ferrara, which sits on the northeastern edge of the Emilia-Romagna region near the Veneto, reveals the influence of both regions’ cuisines.
-As in the rest of Emilia-Romagna, restaurants here serve generous plates heaped with egg-based pasta heaped with fragrant ragù sauce.
+As in the rest of Emilia-Romagna, restaurants here serve generous plates heaped with egg-based pasta piled with fragrant ragù sauce.
 Also on the menu are thick soups made with local legumes or fresh vegetables, crusty wheat rolls called coppiette (Ferrara is famous for this bread), and the crisp fritters that are ubiquitous in the area.
-Traditional local food like “Salama da Sugo”, a heavy winter dish of cooked salami made with different meats.
-Eel is very typical, coming from the Polesine area (“Delta del Po”, where the Po River spills into the sea), for example around Goro.
+Traditional local food like “Salama da Sugo,” a heavy winter dish of cooked salami made with different meats.
+Eel is very typical, coming from the Polesine area (“Delta del Po,” where the Po River spills into the sea), for example, around Goro.
 Clams from the delta are also common on restaurant lists.
 Classic Ferrara dishes include “Panpepato” (Christmas chocolate cake), “Cappellacci di Zucca” (a type of ravioli stuffed with pumpkin), and Pasticcio Alla Ferrarese (a delicious meat pie).
 There are also Jewish influences in the local cuisine.
 Ferrara’s kitchens focus more on seafood than do those in other cities in the region (Bologna, Parma, Modena), reflecting a Venetian touch.

 Citywide restaurant wine lists are similarly varied, with Prosecco and Amarone from the nearby Veneto sharing space with Emilia-Romagna’s easy Lambruscos, the nectar-like Albana Passito, jammy Sangiovese di Romagna and fragrant Cabernets.
-Ferrara, which sits on the banks of the Po di Volano River (a branch of the Po), actually sits outside the major wine-growing areas, nearly all of which are southwest of Bologna.
+Ferrara, which sits on the banks of the Po di Volano river (a branch of the Po), actually lies outside the significant wine-growing areas, nearly all of which are southwest of Bologna.

 The former stronghold of the ruling Este family, this medieval castle with a moat dominates Ferrara’s old town much as it did when this was the center of the area’s power and prestige.

-The Cathedral of San Giorgio, dating to 1135, effortlessly combines Romanesque and Gothic architecture to wondrous effect.
+The Cathedral of San Giorgio, dating to 1135, effortlessly combines Romanesque and Gothic architecture to striking effect.

 Nicolaus Copernicus and Paracelsus both studied at Ferrara’s university, which was founded in 1391 and still has schools of law, architecture, pharmacy, medicine, and natural science.